wiremock/wiremock/docs-v2/_docs/proxying.md

 A few caveats:
 * The keystore must be in JKS format
-* This depends on internal sun classes; it works with OepnJDK 1.8 -> 14, but may stop working in future versions or on other runtimes
+* This depends on internal sun classes; it works with OpenJDK 1.8 -> 14, but may stop working in future versions or on other runtimes
 * It's your responsibility to keep that private key & keystore secure - if you add it to your trusted certs then anyone getting hold of it could potentially